Find Your Hair Loss Solution

 Our Thickening Duo is made of a therapeutic formula for your hair washing and conditioning regimen to strengthen and revive thinning hair by revitalizing hair follicles and moisturizing dry scalps.

-And we can’t forget our iRESTORE Professional and Essential devices, which use a combination of lasers and LEDs to encourage hair regrowth and loss prevention and require just 25 minutes of your time every other day.
+And we can’t forget our iRESTORE Elite, Professional and Essential devices, which use a combination of lasers and LEDs to encourage hair regrowth and loss prevention and require just 25 minutes of your time every other day.

 Just remember, shedding is normal and natural for your hair cycle.
 But if you see an excessive amount of hair fall, we suggest you see a physician ensure that there aren’t any other causes for your hair loss.